-The Hitler family has five remaining members of the bloodline.
-If they have their way, it will end with them.
+There are only five living members of the Hitler family.
+If they have their way, the family bloodline will stop with them.

 It would seem the five men have nothing in common, and apart from one thing, they really don’t — but that one thing is a big one.